The Oscar Anderson State Historic House Museum

 According to alaskahistory.org/biographies, Anderson’s leadership achievements were initially in meat packing but eventually expanded to oil drilling, milling, coal production and air transportation.
 His major literary pursuit was co-owning and developing the Anchorage Daily Times for six years (1929-1935).
 To see a photo of the newspaper building, click here: vilda.alaska.edu.
 Read more about Anderson’s history here: alaskahistory.org/biographies.

 “In his later years, Anderson told the story of his arrival, which is printed on a kiosk in front of the home in Elderberry Park.
 ‘Everyone talked about the new settlement starting across Cook Inlet from Knik.
 I had to find a way to cross over, which was no easy matter, as there was a lot of ice on the Inlet and no one wanted to risk it.
 Finally, a 19-year-old youth who had a boat volunteered to row me across.
 It was no pleasure trip.
 At one point, the boy fell in the water.
 We pulled onto a large block of ice.
 I took out some dry clothes from my suitcase and we changed his clothes.
 After that, I had to finish rowing.’
 By Anderson’s account, he was the 18th person to set foot in the tent city at the mouth of Ship Creek,” according to historian Laurel Downing Bill in seniorvoicealaska.com (2014).

-Today, Anchorage has grown from the small tent city of Anderson’s early days to approximately 300,000 residents.
+Today, Anchorage has grown from the small tent town of Anderson’s early days to a mid-size city.
 A great place to find more information about the history of Alaska, complete with personal testimonies and vintage photos, can be found here: alaskahistoricalsociety.org.